krishpatel2067/AMP/index.md

 ![Large part selected as endpoint 1](Images/Endpoint_2.png)

 On the contrary, since the large part is now endpoint 1, the array parts are also all large.

+This behavior is a bit more complex with 2+ parts--if there's one endpoint connected to two separate endpoints (like in a triangle), any changes in endpoint1/endpoint 2 will reflect on both of those line of parts to those endpoints.

 > **NOTE: This Endpoint 1 and 2 behavior will not occur with transform on (see below).**